 As the marine organisms flourish they block and narrow the passage of cooling water in the ship’s system resulting in the following factors:

 - Increase in the rate of corrosion and thinning of pipes

 - Reduced efficiency which can lead to loss of vessel speed and loss of time

 Fighting Marine Growth

-The system consists of a Control Unit which supplies impressed current to anodes and monitors the same.
-While in operation, the copper anode produces ions, which are carried away by the sea water into the piping and machinery system.
+The system consists of a CONTROL UNIT which supplies impressed current to Anodes.
+The COPPER anode produces ions, which are carried away by the sea water into the piping and machinery system.
 Concentration of copper in the solution is less then 2 parts per billion but enough to prevent marine life from settling.

-Due to the impressed current, the Copper , Aluminum or Ferrous Anodes produce ions, which spread over the system and produce a anti fouling and anti corrosive film over the Sea Water Pipelines , Intercoolers, Condensors, Heat Exchangers, Valves, Refrigeration Systems , Box Coolers and AC units internally.
+The ions, spread over the system and produce a anti fouling and anti corrosive film over the Sea Water Pipelines , Intercoolers, Condensors, Heat Exchangers, Valves, Refrigeration Systems, Box Coolers and AC units internally.
 Increasing seawater circulation and eliminating corrosion in the pipelines, increasing its duration and efficiency.
 That means energy savings.